 - 2011: Thomas Voeckler, ten days

-- 8 July 2004: French champion Thomas Voeckler slips into a breakaway on the road to Chartres and gets the yellow jersey for ten days at the height of the Lance Armstrong era.
+8 July 2004: French champion Thomas Voeckler slips into a breakaway on the road to Chartres and gets the yellow jersey for ten days in the midst of Lance Armstrong's hegemony.

 Receive exclusive news about the Tour